 Raining in Mauritius?
 Why not soak up some culture instead?

-The island was once colonised by the French, then by the British, during which time, thousands of black slaves and indian and chinese indentured labourers came to work on plantations.
-The sega was then born: a festive local music with the traditional ravanne diffusing pure pleasure for all senses.
+The French once colonised the island, then followed by the British, during which time, thousands of black slaves and Indian and Chinese indentured labourers came to work on plantations.
+The sega was later born: as festive local music with the traditional ravanne diffusing pure pleasure for all senses.
 The sega music and dance lie at the heart of the Creole culture.

 A perfect mix of island cool and cultural exuberance

-From the striking beaches to the frenetic streets of Port-Louis, Mauritius also has a hearty food scene with diverse cuisines reflecting its multicultural heritage : hot curries, chinese dumplings, fried noodles, rougaille… The island is definitely home to good food, amazing beaches and hotels, alluring landscapes, inviting people and… fascinating culture.
+From the striking beaches to the frenetic streets of Port-Louis, Mauritius also has a hearty food scene with diverse cuisines reflecting its multicultural heritage: hot curries, Chinese dumplings, fried noodles, rougaille…

 The island is home to good food, amazing beaches and hotels, alluring landscapes, inviting people and fascinating culture.

 For more information on accommodations and hotels in Mauritius, you can click on the following link: https://booking.mauritius.com/